 At fifteen, Cliff and his brother Geoff began touring as an acoustic duo, playing the Eastern club circuit until Cliff turned twenty-one and moved to Carbondale, Illinois.
 There he found space to develop his own voice within a vibrant and supportive music scene that included Shawn Colvin.
 After a couple of years there and a short stay in Colorado, Cliff moved to New York in 1978.
 Because the clubs were great (the Bitter End, the Speakeasy, Kenny's Castaway, Folk City) and the company amazing (John Gorka, Suzanne Vega, Lucy Kaplansky, Julie Gold, Steve Forbert, Christine Lavin, and Shawn Colvin), New York was an ideal musician's boot camp.
 Though he put in long hours as a taxi driver, Cliff worked steadily on his music throughout the 80's, doing solo gigs and studio work, and playing guitar on the road with Richie Havens, Melanie and others.
 Singing advertising jingles for products like Coke, Miller Beer and Chevrolet ("The Heartbeat of America" campaign) allowed him to devote more time to his songwriting.

 In 1990 Cliff's song "My Father's Shoes," appeared on Windham Hill's Legacy collection, leading to a deal with the label.
 They released Cliff's first album, The Long Road (1990), a work featuring a duet with Richie Havens.
 The critical response to this debut was outstanding (The Philadelphia Inquirer called the album a "repeatedly astounding collection").
 He followed with two more records on Windham Hill before releasing 12 Songs of Good and Evil (1997) on Red House Records, which stemmed from a chance meeting with Red House founder Bob Feldman at John Gorka's wedding.
 Cliff recorded two more albums before his critically acclaimed The High Above and the Down Below, named the #5 album of 2007 by USA Today.
-Produced by legendary musician and Red House Records president Eric Peltoniemi, it was recorded in Minneapolis with noted jazz players Gordy Johnson, J. T. Bates and Rich Dworsky and was his first album after spending several years recovering from a car accident.
+Produced by Eric Peltoniemi, it was recorded in Minneapolis with noted jazz players Gordy Johnson, J. T. Bates and Rich Dworsky and was his first album after spending several years recovering from a car accident.

 With a new lease on life and a fresh batch of songs, Cliff embarked on what has turned out to be an artistic renaissance.
 Recorded in the Texas Hill Country, Cliff's 2009 album 500 Miles: The Blue Rock Sessions may be his finest to date.
 An intimate album of powerful originals and unique covers, it features a reworking of his hit "The Long Road," a song made more poignant after nearly two decades of touring and recording.
 Long one of the most respected songwriters on the club scene, his peers often mine his catalog for themselves.
 Cliff's song "Memphis" was included on Cry Cry Cry, an album of collaborative covers by the "folk supergroup" of the same name (comprised of Dar Williams, Lucy Kaplansky and Richard Shindell).
-Other performers who have recorded his songs include Richie Havens, Shawn Colvin, Russ Taff and Buffy Sainte Marie.
+Other performers who have recorded his songs include Richie Havens, Shawn Colvin, Russ Taff, David Broza/Maura O'Connell and Buffy Sainte Marie.
 A collection of his songs has been published in The Cliff Eberhardt Songbook (Cherry Lane Publishing).

 In 2011, Cliff got a phone call from the Folger Theatre and Shakespeare Library in Washington DC.
 They had been listening to his song, "That Kind of Love" along with director Aaron Posner and got the brilliant idea to hire Cliff to write original songs for the Shakespeare classic "The Taming of the Shrew".
 It would be set in the old West - Deadwood style - and Cliff would be cast as the blind but wise old saloon singer bookending scenes with his poignant songs and guitar phrases.
 The play was a huge success and won much critical acclaim across town and 7 weeks of solid sold-out shows in the Spring of 2012.
-In 2013, Cliff was awarded a coveted Helen Hayes Award for Sound Design and the cast won for Best Ensemble.
+In 2013, Cliff was nominated for a coveted Helen Hayes Award for Sound Design and he and the cast won for Best Ensemble and Best Play.
 Some of the songs on Shrew Songs are from Cliff's past work and some are brand new.
 The stripped down production enhances the immediate intimacy of Cliff's songwriting.
 You don't have to have seen the play to love this record!
 It's available for sale now only through this website or at Cliff's shows.

 - 500 Miles: The Blue Rock Sessions (2009)